 District 2 Traffic Cameras Frequently Asked Questions

-Why is there no picture and 'Temporarily Unavailable' message displays?
+Why is there no picture and 'Temporarily Unavailable' message displayed?

-This condition is caused by a problem communicating with the remote camera site to retrieve the picture (JPEG) image.
-While several things may cause this, the most likely problem is an extended power outage at the camera site.
-When power is restored, the system will return to normal operation.
-It may also be caused by a failure of the actual camera itself.
-'Temporarily Unavailable' may indicate that there is power and good communications to the remote site, but no video signal from the camera.
-The only way to fix the problem is to replace the camera.
-Since the cameras are mounted on top of 35' tall poles, Caltrans Maintenance crews have to use a "bucket truck" to reach the cameras.
-Some locations are difficult to access during the winter months due to deep snow and may be down for long periods.
+This condition may be caused by a problem communicating with the remote camera site to retrieve the still image (JPEG).
+While several things may cause this, the most likely problem is an extended power outage or communication outage at the camera site.
+When services are restored, the system will return to normal operation.
+Hardware or equipment failures can also cause this condition.
+In this case, Caltrans Maintenance crews assess and repair or replace failed equipment to bring the camera back into operation.
+Some locations are difficult to access during the winter months due to deep snow and may be down for longer periods.

 Why is the camera pointing straight down (preset 07)?

-The camera is intentionally set to this position by operators in our Traffic Management Center (TMC) to clear snow/rain build-up from the lens.
+The camera is intentionally set to this position by operators in our Transportation Management Center (TMC) to clear snow/rain build-up from the camera lens.

 Why is the camera pointed to a preset number above 4 or there is no preset number at all?